pdincubus/MODX-Revolution-Responsive-Manager-Theme/README.md

 I love MODX, I use it all the time.
 I wrote a couple of [useful](https://github.com/pdincubus/JSONDerulo) [things](https://github.com/pdincubus/MODX-Revo-Boilerplate) for it and everything.

 Thing is, right.
 The "Manager" backend is so *slow*.
-I am running on a machine with 16GB RAM, quad core hyperthreaded CPU and in Firefox it's _still_ slow!
-What I'm saying is that it's not very unversally friendly.

 GAH!
 And to top it off, it's not responsive, adaptive, friendly to use, logically or simply laid out, and it uses EXTjs to lay out everything.

 It's [tag soup](http://en.wikipedia.org/wiki/Tag_soup) special.
 It's awful.

 And the worst part is, I really, really *really* want it to work so much better and actually _feel_ like it _works_ well.